benlau/quickpromise/README.md

 Feature List
 ------------

-1. Promises/A+ Conformant Implementation.
-2. Both of QML and Javascript component are available.
-3. QML Component Interface
+1. Promise in QML way
- 1. Trigger resolve()/reject() via binary expression from resloveWhen / rejectWhen property
+ 1. Trigger resolve()/reject() via binary expression, signal from resloveWhen / rejectWhen property
  2. isFulfilled / isRejected / isSettled properties for data binding.
  3. fulfulled , rejected , settled signals
-4. Pure Javascript API
+2. Promise in Javascript way
  1. Unlike QML component, it don’t need to declare before use it.
- 2. The API interface is fully compatible with Promises/A+ standard.
+ 2. The API interface is fully compatible with [Promises/A+](https://promisesaplus.com/) specification.
 It is easy to get started.
-5. Extra API
+3. Extra API
  1. Q.setTimeout() - A implementation of setTimeout() function for QML.
  2. all()/allSettled()  - Create a promise object from an array of promises